 This unit also goes in-depth into the business of fitness nutrition.

-In order to pass your PN course, you will need to score a minimum of 75% in each chapter.
+To pass your PN course, you will need to score a minimum of 75% in each chapter.

 That means you have to do considerably well with each test as opposed to an aggregate score which grades you on an average mark from a cumulative basis.